grinic/pymif/README.md

 ### 📥 Installation

-It is recommended to install pymif in a clean conda environment:
+It is recommended to install [miniforge3](https://github.com/conda-forge/miniforge) as Python distribution and pymif in a clean conda environment:

 ```bash
 conda create -n pymif python=3.12